fluz/go-rss/readme.md

 # GO RSS

-This project is part of free code camp course about Go Language.
+This project is part of the free code camp course about Go Language.